akostrik/stage_telegram_python/README.md

 ### OpenAI experimentations
 <img align="right" width="300" height="300" src="https://github.com/akostrik/stage_telegram/assets/22834202/9176b2d8-a75b-4335-8a97-80e82197579a">

-Extracting of detailed information from a message, like its main subject, the people it deals with, etc, that is "undesrstanding" of the message : because the analysis did not work corectly.
-Sorry for the example in Russian, the pour quality of the analysis
+Extracting of detailed information (like the main subject, the people it deals with, etc) from a message, that is "undesrstanding" of the message, didn't worked correctly because of the poor quality of the analysis.
+Sorry for the example in Russian.

 The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and so is too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).